balderdashy/sails-redis/README.md

 # sails-redis

-> **This is an adapter for Sails versions 1.0 and up.**  If you are using an earlier version of Sails (or Waterline &lt;v0.13), check out the [for-sails-0.12 branch](https://github.com/balderdashy/sails-redis/tree/for-sails-0.12).
-Also note that this new release of sails-redis is more lightweight, and does not support the same semantic interface as its predecessor (see below for more information).
-But you'll find that it's a great way to easily communicate with Redis, with minimal interference and a stable API.

-![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

 A lightweight Sails/Waterline adapter for Redis.
 May be used in a [Sails](http://sailsjs.com) app, or anything using [Waterline](http://waterlinejs.org) for the ORM.

+![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

 ## Purpose

 This adapter **does not support the Semantic or Queryable interfaces**.
 Instead, it simply provides robust, managed access to the underlying Redis client.
 See the [for-sails-0.12 branch](https://github.com/balderdashy/sails-redis/tree/for-sails-0.12) of this repo or [ryanc1256/sails-redis](https://github.com/ryanc1256/sails-redis)
 for examples of conventional adapters that let you use Redis to directly store and query records from your models.

+> **This is an adapter for Sails versions 1.0 and up.**  If you are using an earlier version of Sails (or Waterline &lt;v0.13), check out the [for-sails-0.12 branch](https://github.com/balderdashy/sails-redis/tree/for-sails-0.12).
+Since this new release of sails-redis is more lightweight, and does not support the same semantic interface as its predecessor, be aware that there are breaking changes in your app when you upgrade.
+But I think you'll find that this new release is a great way to easily communicate with Redis, with minimal interference and a stable API.
-> _If you are interested in upgrading the new, Sails-v1-compatible release of this Redis adapter to support semantic usage (find, create, update, destroy), then please [contact us](http://sailsjs.com/contact)._
+> _If you are interested in upgrading the new, Sails-v1-compatible release of this Redis adapter to support semantic usage (find, create, update, destroy), then please [contact Mike or another core maintainer](http://sailsjs.com/contact)._

 ## Usage